 Users you set up for one company aren’t automatically granted access to the other.
 If you want to give them access, you can invite them.

 If you connect a bank or credit card account to one company, it isn’t added or visible from a second.
 You need to connect it separately for each company.

-You can move your lists (suppliers, customers, inventory, and chart of accounts) to your new company so you don't have to start from scratch.
+You can move your lists (suppliers, customers, products and services, and chart of accounts) to your new company so you don't have to start from scratch.

 Keep in mind, your companies are kept separate for a reason.
-Changes you make in the future to a list in one company won’t be updated in another companies' list.
+Changes you make in the future to a list in one company won’t be updated in another company's list.

 |Important: QuickBooks Desktop migration